-Azure Database for MySQL: Use MySQL Workbench to connect and query data
+Azure Database for MariaDB: Use MySQL Workbench to connect and query data

-This quickstart demonstrates how to connect to an Azure Database for MySQL using the MySQL Workbench application.
+This quickstart demonstrates how to connect to an Azure Database for MariaDB instance by using MySQL Workbench.

-This quickstart uses the resources created in either of these guides as a starting point:
+This quickstart uses the resources that are created in either of the following guides as a starting point:

-- Create an Azure Database for MySQL server using Azure portal
+- Create an Azure Database for MariaDB server by using the Azure portal

-- Create an Azure Database for MySQL server using Azure CLI
+- Create an Azure Database for MariaDB server by using the Azure CLI

 Install MySQL Workbench